The Spanish Synagogue in Prague is known as the most beautiful synagogue in Europe. Set in the heart of the Jewish Quarter (Josefov)

 The Spanish Synagogue was built in 1868 on the site of the oldest Prague Jewish house of prayer ("the Old Shul").
 It was designed in a Moorish style by Vojtěch Ignátz Ullmann.
 Its interior, including the stained glass windows, were designed by the architects A. Baum and B. Munzberg, and completed in 1893.

-Under Nazi and Communist rule the Spanish Synagogue was neglected, fell into a sorry state, and was eventually closed.
-But in the latter part of the 20th century the Jewish Museum took control, and began work on the restoration of the synagogue.
+Under both Nazi and Communist rule the Spanish Synagogue was neglected, fell into a sorry state, and was eventually closed.
+But in the latter part of the 20th century the Jewish Museum in Prague took control, and began work on its restoration.

-The Spanish Synagogue finally re-opened on the 130th anniversary of its establishment.
-This magnificent building now forms part of the Jewish Museum, plus it is a wonderful setting for early evening classical concerts.
+The Spanish Synagogue re-opened on the 130th anniversary of its establishment.
+This magnificent building now forms part of the Jewish Museum in Prague, so can be visited during the day.
+While early evening it becomes a wonderful setting for classical concerts.

-During the winter the interior of the synagogue is heated, but it is advisable to wear warm clothing for the concerts.
+During the winter the interior of the Spanish Synagogue is heated, but it is advisable to wear warm clothing for the concerts.

 For listings and to book tickets for the concerts: Prague concerts

-To discover more about the Spanish Synagogue, take a Prague tour:
+To discover more about the Spanish Synagogue, take a tour: